w3c/wai-curricula/content/index.md

   <p><strong>Editors:</strong> Daniel Montalvo and <a href="http://www.w3.org/People/shadi/">Shadi Abou-Zahra</a>.
 Contributors: <a href="https://www.w3.org/WAI/EO/EOWG-members">EOWG Participants</a>. </p>
   <p>Developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).
 Developed with support from the <a href="https://www.w3.org/WAI/about/projects/wai-guide/">WAI-Guide Project</a> funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).</p>
 navigation:
-  next: /curricula/introduction-to-web-[(Introduction to Web Accessibility) Roles and Responsibilities]/
+  next: /curricula/introduction-to-web-accessibility/
 ---

 ## Introduction
 {:.no-display}

-This resource provides a set of role-based curricula to help you create courses on web [(Introduction to Web Accessibility) Roles and Responsibilities].
+This resource provides a set of role-based curricula to help you create courses on web accessibility.
 It defines learning outcomes, and provides ideas to teach and assess knowledge.

 ## Uses